-The timing of mediation in contract disputes
+The timing of mediation

 In some contract dispute cases, the discovery period is not as crucial for discovering all of the relevant facts for a claim as in other types of cases.
 It may be productive to engage in mediation at the earliest possible point in your case in an attempt to eliminate the need for expensive and time-consuming discovery.
 Discovery is one of the longest processes in litigation and can stand in the way of a claimant recovering for losses by many months.
 That's just another reason parties to a contract dispute would be wise to try using mediation as a way to avoid the entire discovery process, or at least make it narrower if the case is not resolved at mediation.

 Let us help resolve your dispute and avoid expensive litigation.

 What if you don't resolve the case at mediation?

 Some cases might require more than one round of mediation to wrap up.
 In others, it sometimes becomes evident that one party is simply unwilling to compromise.
 Failure to resolve your case at mediation does not reflect negatively on you in the judge's eyes, and would be lauded as a worthwhile attempt.